 - What business models do they adopt?

 With the help of this questionnaire, you will better understand the market standing of your product and the competitor products that it will be up against once it is launched.
+This is the first step of knowing how to build a SaaS application that has market potential.

 2. Plan Your Product

+How to build a SaaS product efficiently – well planning is everything.
 After validating the market potential of your SaaS product idea, it is important to brainstorm your product idea.
 At this stage of the product building process, you might incorporate the insights gathered at the market research step to build upon your original idea.
 This is the step where you set a clear cut plan for the product you want to build.

 A well-defined plan created at this stage will help you stay on track throughout the SaaS application development process.
 This plan will act as a blueprint for your future product and will come in handy at important stages later on.
 Following are a few crucial points you should mention in your plan to know exactly what you want from your SaaS product and how you want to build it.